2012 Fresno meat plant shooting: Perpetrator

-Lawrence Nathaniel Jones (c.
-1970 – November 6, 2012) was a felon with a criminal record dating back to 1991, when he was convicted of armed robbery in Alameda County.
-He was sentenced to 13 years in prison for a separate robbery in Fresno County in 1994 and released on parole in 2001.
+Lawrence Nathaniel Jones was a felon with a criminal record dating back to 1991, when he was convicted of second-degree robbery in Alameda County.
+After serving a three-year prison sentence, he was released in November 1993.
+In 1995, he was sentenced to 13 years in prison for a separate robbery in Fresno County and released on parole in 2001.

 After undergoing a Fresno County mental health evaluation in 2004, Jones was diagnosed with intermittent explosive disorder, drug-induced psychotic disorder, and dependence on multiple substances such as amphetamine, marijuana, and alcohol.
-In the same year, Jones was convicted of stealing a car and evading an officer while under the influence of alcohol and a drug.
+In the same year, Jones was convicted of car theft and causing bodily injury after evading an officer while under the influence of alcohol and a drug.
 He was sentenced to 10 years and eight months in prison.
 The jail psychiatric services staff described him as mentally unstable, and saw him many times due to aggressive episodes.
 He often lashed out around court dates and regularly refused medication.

 Jones was released on parole in June 2011 and discharged from parole the following May.
 He began working at the plant in September 2011.
 His boss and coworkers said he was nice, respectful, and a model employee.
 However, some noted that he was easily distracted.
 The president and owner of the plant said Jones always arrived on time and largely kept to himself.

-Jones obtained the handgun he used in the shooting illegally.
+Jones obtained the later murder weapon illegally.
 Although its serial number had been filed off, technicians at the ATF managed to restore its digits.
 They discovered that it was stolen during a burglary on June 8, 2012.
-After the shooting, investigators found 23 letters that Jones wrote, but never sent, in his apartment.
+After the shooting, investigators found 23 unsent letters written by Jones in his apartment.
 The letters were addressed to women he saw outside, but never talked to, and female celebrities.
 He appeared to have an affinity for Latina celebrities, writing to them about their work and his imaginary rap career.
-He signed the letters using the names of a former Nigerian president and Felix Mitchell, an Oakland drug lord.
+Jones would sign the letters in the names of Olusegun Obasanjo, the former President of Nigeria, and Felix Mitchell, a deceased Oakland drug lord.
 They also found 24 rounds of .357-caliber ammunition and 21 rounds of .38-caliber ammunition.